PhD Preparation Course: Preparing for the level of Doctoral Studies at the London College of Fashion - history, theory and practice (Online)

 This course has a limited number of places and is usually aimed at those who have previously studied at post-graduate level.
 It is also aimed at industry professionals who require support in developing a research proposal, and familiarising themselves with the British doctoral research system.

 The course is delivered in English and applicants whose first language is not English should have an English language score equivalent to I.E.L.T.S 7.0 + (with a 7.0 in writing) or above.

 Course entry points:

-The Preparation Course at LCF can be joined at certain designed points in the academic year.
-September / October proves to the most popular enrolment period, which allows students to commence the programme at the same time as new intake PhD / MPhil students, whilst late January / early February is another popular starting point.
+Whilst, the Preparation Course at LCF can be joined at certain designed points in the academic year, September / October proves the optimum point for enrolment, which allows students to commence the programme at the same time as new intake PhD / MPhil students.
+Late January / early February is another possible starting point.

 To make an application:

 The course fee is £8000.
 Please complete and submit the following application form, before making any payments.